kraasch/globe/README.md

 # geo

-An uncluttered, minimal and clean display of commonly used every-day astronomical data about the moon, sun, earth and the computers location.
+An uncluttered, minimal and clean display of commonly used every-day astronomical data about the moon, sun, earth and the computer's location.

 ## Demo